DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 Amazon. (n.d.). *About the author*. https://www.amazon.com/stores/author/B001KCGGRI/about?ingress=0&visitId=fd988831-ce13-4a84-915c-0cca0180d37d&ref_=sr_ntt_srch_lnk_4

+Baggot, J. (1991, September 21). *The myth of Michael Faraday: Michael Faraday was not just one of Britain's greatest experimenters.
+A closer look at the man and his work reveals that he was also a clever theoretician*.
+New Scientist, (1787). https://www.newscientist.com/article/mg13117874-600-the-myth-of-michael-faraday-michael-faraday-was-not-just-one-of-britains-greatest-experimenters-a-closer-look-at-the-man-and-his-work-reveals-that-he-was-also-a-clever-theoretician/

+Faraday, M. (1859). *Experimental researches in chemistry and physics*.
+Richard Taylor and William Francis.

+Faraday, M. (1999). *The philosopher's tree: A selection of Michael Faraday's writings* (P. Day, Ed.).
+Institute of Physics Publishing.

 <!-- Kaku, M. (2021, July 29). *Dr. Michio Kaku answers physics questions from Twitter*.
 [Video].
 WIRED. https://youtu.be/bUmULlGACEI?t=430 -->

 Jean, R. V., & Barabé, D. (1998).
 Symmetry in plants.
 World Scientific Pub Co Inc.